zioan/local-listing-frontend/README.md

 #### Imagery

-Imagery plays a crucial role in the app...TODO
+- **Placeholder Image**: A neutral placeholder image is used for listings that do not have uploaded images.
+This maintains a consistent layout and ensures that all listings are visually represented, even if no images are available.

-- **Placeholder Image**: Where necessary, a placeholder image is used to maintain visual consistency and prevent broken image links.
+- **Icons**: Simple, clean icons are used throughout the app to indicate actions and navigation.
+These icons are easily recognizable and help users quickly understand the purpose of each element.

 #### Layout